berk1835/RNA-Seq-Oct2022/README.md

 # RNA-seq and differential expression 2022-03

-Bash scripts to generate commands to submit to a slurm job scheduler for high-throughput differential gene expression analysis.
+Bash scripts to generate commands to submitted via slurm job scheduler for high-throughput differential gene expression analysis.

 ## Tools Used